Jimmy Garoppolo Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Garoppolo averaged 246.6 passing yards per game in five matchups against the Rams, 48.1 yards above his over/under for Sunday.
+- In five matchups against the Rams, Garoppolo averaged 246.6 passing yards per game, 44.1 yards more than his over/under in Sunday's game.

-- Garoppolo threw a touchdown pass four times and multiple TDS three times over three of those contests against the Rams.
+- Garoppolo had one touchdown pass four times and multiple TDs three times against the Rams.

 - Note: Garoppolo's stats vs. Rams date back to 2016.